 Science

 In the Upper School, all courses are laboratory based.
 The Science core curriculum requires a year in each lab science, starting with Physics and moving to Biology and Chemistry.
-Physics 9 incorporates research-based approaches that emphasize collaboration, discussion, creativity, and problem- solving.
-Engineering design and design thinking projects are integrated into the Physics 9 curriculum.
-Grade 10 (Biology or Honors Biology) progresses from evolution to physiology through ecology, molecular biology, biotechnology, and genetics.
+Physics 9 incorporates research-based approaches that emphasize collaboration, discussion, and creativity.
+Problem-solving and engineering design are integrated into the Physics 9 curriculum.
+Grade 10 (Biology or Honors Biology) progresses from microbiology to macrobiology.
 The Grade 11 (Chemistry or Honors Chemistry) course provides a comprehensive introduction to topics in chemistry with a strong focus on collaboration, including discussions, frequent lab work, demonstrations, and group problem solving.
-Honors-level placements are done by the Science Department.
+Honors-level recommendations are done by the Science Department.

 Juniors and seniors may also apply for the Advanced Science Research elective in which they pursue independent research in various scientific fields.
 This capstone course builds upon current science skills, including lab technique, scientific writing, and formal presentation.
 Students enter their research in local and national science competitions.